JaynardRaqueno/api/README.md

 available endpoints, their functions, and the required parameters.

 http://127.0.0.1/api/public/postName
-functions: insert data into the database
+- functions: insert data into the database
-parameteres: fname , lname
+- parameteres: fname , lname

 http://127.0.0.1/api/public/postUpdate
-functions: update the existing data into the database
+- functions: update the existing data in the database
-parameters: id , lname, fname
+- parameters: id , lname, fname

 http://127.0.0.1/api/public/postPrint
-functions: It will display the data inside the database
+- functions: It will display the data inside the database
-parameters: none
+- parameters: none

 http://127.0.0.1/api/public/postDelete
-functions: It will delete data from the database
+- functions: It will delete data from the database
-parameters: id
+- parameters: id